 As a result of our efforts, RMYC offers a variety of programs to serve the specific needs of each community.
 Here are a few examples of the programs we offer.

-During the summer RMYC is able to offer crews in a variety of small communities throughout our region.
-These crews run between June and August in order to provide employment opportunities for young adults interested in a summer work experience.
+Crews typically work during the fall season (September thru December), summer (June thru August), and spring (April thru August).
+During the summer, the URG Program provides young adults between the ages of 17 and 25 with paid community service opportunities in a variety of small communities throughout the upper Rio Grande region.
+Summer crews run between June and August in order to provide employment opportunities to Corpsmembers interested in a summer work experience.
 Projects are diverse and typically centered around environmental stewardship, public park enhancements, and land restoration.

 With the support of a grant through NM Department of Health’s Office of Substance Abuse Prevention (OSAP), Rocky Mountain Youth Corps’ Prevention Program is working to reduce underage drinking, driving while intoxicated, and alcohol outlet density in Taos, NM.
 Using environmental strategies such as radio and print PSAs; Responsible Beverage Service training for bartenders and waitstaff; and working with local law enforcement officials on saturation patrols and DWI checkpoints, RMYC strengthens the community’s perception of risk and consequence for harmful substance use.
 Additionally, RMYC staff administer two statewide community surveys per year for Taos, one that measures the general population’s perception of risk and consequence, the other that measures local middle school and high school youth risk and resiliency factors.
 Data from these surveys is shared nation-wide.